faizanahemad/science-reader/new_features.md

 # Next
 - Read more on same search results! - persist the search results and read results and then try to read the ones that were not read yet in sorted order.
 - Allow to select any past message or ignore any past message for history (custom messages in history by a checkbox).
 - Allow additional context to be added to the prompt.
-(Permanent instructions or Session level instructions)
+(Permanent instructions or Session level instructions) [Done]
 - Give option to call other LLM like Mistral Large and Claude Opus as well.
+[Done]
 - Settings modal where we can set system prompt, model to use for various cases, preamble, etc.
 - Prompt preambles or simpler system messages set which can be selected from a dropdown.
+[Done]
 - Functional checkboxes to use markdown formatting, think step by step, or reply so that content can be copy-pasted, or write code,  or blackmail, etc.
 - Debug if SERPAPI is used?
 [Done] Brightdata is used.
 - Gpt main UI web search, link reading, custom web search, scholar search wtih custom depth level.